adam-beckett-1999/HA-Rounded-Dashboard/README.md

 ### Media source card:
 Displays the active media source from a connected smart TV or Android TV/Fire TV.
 For my card, I use the Android Debug Bridge to give me the app_name attribute which is used to change the display on the card.
 Each app can have a customised look, with a fallback to a neutral 'off' state when the TV is powered off.

+In the example below, each running app has its own card colour scheme and picture-entity logo.
+The images need to be stored in the /www/ directory.

 [YAML Code](/cards/media-source-card.yaml)

 ![image info](images/media-source-card.gif)